How Much Does Medicare Cost?

 Medicare Part B provides coverage for outpatient medical care separate from hospitalization.
 This includes doctor visits, preventive care, X-rays, medical tests and screenings, medical supplies, vaccinations, and other outpatient medical needs.

 How Much Does Medicare Part A And B Cost Per Month?

-    Visit the Medicare.gov income chart to find out more about your monthly premium.
+Visit Medicare.gov to find out more about your monthly premium.

 What Do Medicare Advantage Plans (Part C) Cost?

 Medicare Advantage plans offer the same coverage as Parts A and B as well as other benefits Original Medicare doesn't cover.
-You also receive more flexibility when choosing your plan coverage because these Medicare plans come from Medicare-approved private health insurers.
+You also benefit from more flexibility when choosing your plan coverage because these Medicare plans come from Medicare-approved private health insurers.

 Many Medicare Part C plans include: